BSDAR: Beam Search Decoding with Attention Reward in Neural Keyphrase Generation: Abstract

 \section{Abstract}

-This study mainly investigates two decoding problems in neural keyphrase generation: sequence length bias and beam diversity.
-We introduce an extension of beam search inference based on word-level and n-gram level attention score to adjust and constrain Seq2Seq prediction at test time.
-Results show that our proposed solution can overcome the algorithm bias to shorter and nearly identical sequences, resulting in a significant improvement of the decoding performance on generating keyphrases that are present and absent in source text.
+This study mainly investigates two common decoding problems in neural keyphrase generation: sequence length bias and beam diversity.
+To tackle the problems, we introduce a beam search decoding strategy based on word-level and ngram-level reward function to constrain and refine Seq2Seq inference at test time.
+Results show that our simple proposal can overcome the algorithm bias to shorter and nearly identical sequences, resulting in a significant improvement of the decoding performance on generating keyphrases that are present and absent in source text. \footnote{The empirical study was completed in 2019 at Eindhoven University of Technology.}